v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 The function :py:meth:`pyCore.daeModel.ON_CONDITION` is used to define actions to be performed when the specified condition is satisfied.
-In addition, the function :py:meth:`pyCore.daeModel.ON_EVENT` can be used to define actions to be performed when an event is trigerred on a specified event port.
+In addition, the function :py:meth:`pyCore.daeModel.ON_EVENT` can be used to define actions to be performed when an event is triggered on a specified event port.
 Details on how to use :py:meth:`pyCore.daeModel.ON_CONDITION` and :py:meth:`pyCore.daeModel.ON_EVENT` functions can be found in the `OnCondition actions`_ and `OnEvent actions`_ sections, respectively.